Repurposed Sewing Table

 How to Restain Wood Without Stripping

 Do you see how that mark on the right leg is gone?
 I love gel stain for restaining furniture!
+See gel stain in action with this tutorial on how to stain wood darker.
+And here’s more about how to restain wood furniture, including more restaining tips and tricks using gel stain.

-Once dry, it all received 3 coats of Varathane Polyurethane in Satin.
+Once dry, it all received 3 coats of Varathane water based polyurethane in Satin.
 (I let the gel stain dry for 48 hours since it’s oil-based.)
+I sprayed the polyurethane on – you can learn how to spray polyurethane here to make the finish smooth and flawless.

 The chair was another find from a different day, but you would never know that it wasn’t made to go with the table.
 Since the chair was the same color of wood as the table originally was, it received the same treatment as the table legs.

 This table is now ready to be a small desk, perfect for a child or teenager, or even a tall nightstand for your tall bed -OR- even a small entry table!
+Check out more painted desk ideas here, and if you want to add more yellow furniture to your home like this, here’s our list of yellow dresser ideas.

-Other Old Sewing Machine Table Ideas:
+More Old Sewing Machine Table Makeovers

 1. I used the original screw holes from the underneath or inside of the table.